yamilyn/zen-journal-app/README.md

   ```

   #### 2. Journal page breaks when deleting a meditation:
-  If we deleted a meditation which were related to any journal, the entire journal records would break and disappear.
+  If we deleted a meditation which was related to any journal, the entire journal records would break and disappear.
 The approach to fix this was by simply removing the button if the meditation had any relationship within the records.
 Here is a sample of our code:

   ```jsx
   { (props.meditation.journals.length === 0) ?